sovrin-foundation/libsovtoken/doc/technical concerns.md

 This document is kept to list technical concerns the token team will want to address in libsovtoken (or indy-sdk where this libraries interact).

-# Issues -- RESOLVED
+# Issues

-# Issue: circular references between indy-sdk and libsovtoken
+# Issue -- RESOLVED: circular references between indy-sdk and libsovtoken
 See each of the below sub-items for proposed solutions

 ### APIs return type 'ErrorCode'